 Below our name, we want to add the title of our paper.
 The title should be something relevant to the topic of our paper, yet thought provoking and interesting.
 For our paper, we are writing about time so our title will be "Modern Time Measurement."
 This title indicates to the reader exactly what the paper is going to be about, measuring time.
 To format our title, we will keep both the font and font size the same, but we need to underline, bold and center align the text.
 We will start by typing our title, "Modern Time Measurement."
 Next, we need to highlight it with our cursor, selecting the text by dragging with the left mouse button.
-With the text highlighted, we will first select the Bold and Underline tools on the Formatting toolbar (Figure 6.7).
-Then we will center the title using the Center tool on the same toolbar.
+With the text highlighted, we will first select the Bold and Underline tools on the Font panel (Figure 6.6).
+Then we will center the title using the Center tool on the Paragraph panel (Figure 6.7).
 When we are finished, our title should appear as in Figure 6.8.

-Figure 6.7 - Bold and Underline Tools
+Figure 6.6 - Bold and Underline Tools